10 Things to Know About New Zealand Car Insurance

 Your New Zealand car insurance policy will be for either a “market value” of your car or an “agreed value”.
 The market value is what your car is valued on the market at the time just before your car is damaged.
 If your car is stolen or “written off” (i.e. damaged beyond repair), then you will receive the full market value as compensation.
 An agreed value is an amount of money that you have agreed to with your car insurer.
 This is total you will receive if your car is stolen or written off.
 If you don’t agree with the insurer’s proposed value of your vehicle, then you can request to provide a second opinion from a qualified car mechanic to get a better price (however, the car insurance company has to agree to this also).
 For making complaints about the insurance’s assessment that can’t be resolved with the insurer, go to the Insurance and Financial Services Ombudsman (IFSO).
 Find out more about What Are Your Consumer Rights in New Zealand?

 2. Know the difference between Comprehensive and third party

-If you have ever had vehicle insurance before, then it’s likely that you’ll understand what the different between “comprehensive” and “third party” is.
+If you have ever had vehicle insurance before, then it’s likely that you’ll understand what the difference between “comprehensive” and “third party” is.
 However, for all you car insurance newbies out there, it’s important to know the difference as comprehensive insurance and third party insurance covers completely different things!
 Comprehensive insurance covers both damage to your own car, as well as other people’s vehicles and property.
-Third party insurance covers damage only to other people’s vehicles and property.
-For this reason, third party insurance is always the cheapest option to go for.
+Third-party insurance covers damage only to other people’s vehicles and property.
+For this reason, third-party insurance is always the cheapest option to go for.

 3. Who or what is insured?